 For instance, Ray William Johnson criticized Maker Studio for putting him under pressure to sign a contract which gives the company a 40% share of all his channel’s AdSense revenue and 50% of his intellectual property rights as regards to his shows.

-In line with the above content creator example, it’s crucial for content owners to involve a Youtube lawyer to help them read through every agreement and fine print that they have to sign.
+In line with the above content creator example, content owners should involve a Youtube lawyer to help them read through every agreement and fine print that they have to sign.

-Since MCNs are for profit businesses, YouTubers and channels should always seek legal advice form competent contract attorneys to help them guard their interests.
+Since MCNs are for-profit businesses, YouTubers and channels should always seek legal advice from a competent contract review attorney to help them guard their interests.

 With access to the internet, anyone can upload a content video to YouTube and make money off it.
-But first, one has to become a YouTube Partner.
+But first, one has to become a YouTube Partner by getting a lawyer.

 How YouTube MCN Contracts Work

-Typically, an MCN will approach you to join their network with a contract that you will need to review and sign should you choose to be a part of the multi-channel network.
+Typically, an MCN will approach you to join their network with a contract that you will need to review and sign after taking legal help from Mollaei law if you choose to be a part of the multi-channel network.

 Further, MCN will ask for a percentage of sale opportunities or branded sponsorships.
 You want to make sure that whatever they’re asking from you, MCNs are returning equal value or MORE.